lss-1138/SparseTSF/README.md

 Welcome to the official repository of the SparseTSF paper: "[SparseTSF: Modeling Long-term Time Series Forecasting with *1k* Parameters](https://arxiv.org/pdf/2405.00946)"

 ## Updates
+🚩 **News** (2024.09) Another one of our recent works, [CycleNet](https://github.com/ACAT-SCUT/CycleNet) has been accepted as **NeurIPS 2024 Spotlight**.
+CycleNet, similar to SparseTSF, focuses on _leveraging data periodicity_.
+However, it distinguishes itself by introducing a novel RCF technique, which uses _**learnable** recurrent cycles_ to explicitly model periodic patterns.

 🚩 **News** (2024.07) We have now fixed a long-standing bug (see description in [FITS](https://github.com/VEWOXIC/FITS) and [TFB](https://github.com/decisionintelligence/TFB) ) in the code framework and supplemented the full results (including **MSE and MAE**) of SparseTSF after fixing the bug in [this table](https://github.com/lss-1138/SparseTSF?tab=readme-ov-file#full-results).

 🚩 **News** (2024.06) SparseTSF paper has been selected for an **_Oral_** presentation at ICML 2024 (acceptance rate less than 1.5%).